bswck/configzen/README.md

 code).
-You might think of it as something that is analogous to [Azure DevOps YAML templates](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/templates?view=azure-devops), broadened to any from the supported configuration file formats (see [Supported file formats](#supported-file-formats)) and with some extra features planned.
+You might think of it as something that is analogous to [Azure DevOps YAML templates](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/templates?view=azure-devops), broadened to any from the supported configuration file formats (see [Supported file formats](#supported-file-formats)).
 The directive `^copy` may also be handy in quick conversions between the mentioned formats.
 See [Preprocessing directives](#preprocessing-directives) for more information.